 And, Beth, her K9 Issac, achieved the title of NW3 Elite on November 19, 2016 in Kingston, NH.
 Beth and Issac are an immensely talented team and we are not surprised at their success.
 We wish them the very best as they continue forward in their training!!!

-Finally, Maureen, with her K9 Dermot, achieved the title of NW3 Elite on November 25, 2018 in Kingston, NH.
+And, Maureen, with her K9 Dermot, achieved the title of NW3 Elite on November 25, 2017 in Kingston, NH.
 We lost Dermot recently but he will be forever in our memories as a loyal, giving and immensely-talented K9 Nose Work Dog.
 All in the K9 Nose Work community were deeply saddened at this loss but we were so very pleased at their success!!
 RIP K9 Dermot

-So, let’s all toot the horns of Anne, Maria, Cheryn, Sandy, Karen, Natalie, Bob, Tracey, Lisa, Beth, and Maureen and for that of all other handlers, who, like these handlers, have committed their hearts and souls to the sport of K9 Nose Work, and who have achieved so much!!
+So, let’s all toot the horns of Anne, Maria, Cheryn, Sandy, Karen, Natalie, Bob, Tracey, Lisa, Beth, Maureen, and Liz and for that of all other handlers, who, like these handlers, have committed their hearts and souls to the sport of K9 Nose Work, and who have achieved so much!!
 Super!!!!
 Certainly, I have committed my all to my students and I revel in each of their success!!
 I am so very proud of each of these handlers.
-And, their ten dogs, Rockit, a Malinois; Kirby, a Labrador Retriever; Crook, an Australian Cattle Dog; Hope, a German Shepherd; Taz, a Belgian Tervuren, Penny, a Labrador Retriever; Thorfinn, a Shetland Sheepdog, Gilly, a Hound, Maisie, a West Highland White Terrier, Summer, a Golden Retriever, Issac, an All-American, and Dermot, a Belgian Tervuren, are just super, super working dogs.
+And, their thirteen dogs, Rockit, a Malinois; Kirby, a Labrador Retriever; Crook, an Australian Cattle Dog; Hope, a German Shepherd; Taz, a Belgian Tervuren, Penny, a Labrador Retriever; Thorfinn, a Shetland Sheepdog, Gilly, a Hound, Maisie, a West Highland White Terrier, Summer, a Golden Retriever, Issac, an All-American, Dermot, a Belgian Tervuren, and Shelby, a Long-Haired Jack Russell, are just super, super working dogs.
 May the “source” continue to be found by all these dogs!!!